 Eating is not allowed on the Machu Picchu property.
 Small snacks, such as Cereal bars are fine, however, only if you take the garbage back with you.
 Water can also be brought and drunk.
 Plastic bottles are officially forbidden, though.

 In theory, Machu Picchu can no longer be entered without a guide.
-In practice, however, this rule is not always enforced, so that you can usually still explore the ruins without a guide. (as of March 2020)
+In practice, however, this rule is not always enforced, so you can usually still explore the ruins without a guide.

 The official languages in Peru are Spanish and Quechua.
 In practice, however, there are many other languages that are spoken depending on the area.
 In the region around Cusco, these are mainly languages such as Aymara and Asháninka.